-Looking for a healthy treat for afternoon tea or for the school lunchbox?
+Looking for a healthy treat for the kids during the school holidays?
 These gluten-free, sugar-free, dairy-free fig and seed bars are full of goodness.

 - Prep Time : 30 minutes

 - dried figs - 360g (2 cups), stalks removed and quartered

 - ripe banana - 1 large, peeled and chopped

 - fresh orange juice - 125ml (1/2 cup) plus zest of orange